-While each mathematics item was to present students with a task similar to that addressed by the corresponding 1995 item, care was taken not to make it so similar as to favor any students who had encountered the original item.
-Replacement items were designed not only to satisfy the original content and performance expectation requirements but, wherever possible, to cue students to similar reasoning or preferred methods of solution, and replacement items were written in the same format as the original.
-In the case of multiple-choice items, when feasible, each distracter was designed to depend on the same faulty reasoning, miscalculation, or misconception as in the original item.
+While each mathematics replacement item was to present students with a task similar to that in the corresponding 1995 item, care was taken not to make it so similar as to favor students who had encountered the original item.
+Replacement items were designed not only to satisfy the original content and performance expectation requirements but, wherever possible, to cue students to similar reasoning or preferred methods of solution, and were written in the same format as the original.
+For multiple-choice items, when feasible, each distracter was designed to depend on the same faulty reasoning, miscalculation, or misconception as in the original item.